 - Problems with Windows Subsystem for Linux not being a completely faithful recreation of a running Linux kernel and the Ubuntu system.

 - Problems with the X for Windows server not implementing everything that modern Linux programs expect.

-There are some obvious issues of the former type: As of now, WSL doesn’t have a working pty/tty system used to interact with the controling terminal, and it doesn’t appear to completely support Unix file sockets used by services and programs to talk to each other.
-This all means I haven’t been able to find even a basic Linux terminal emulator that will run, and that most desktop programs fail since there is no dbus.
-Considering that Bash on Ubuntu on Windows is a terminal emulator, this isn’t really that much of a loss.
+There are some obvious issues of the former type: As of now, WSL doesn’t have a working pty/tty system used to interact with the controlling terminal, and it doesn’t appear to completely support Unix file sockets used by services and programs to talk to each other.
+This all means I haven’t been able to find even a basic Linux terminal emulator that will run, and that most desktop programs fail since there’s no dbus.
+Considering that Bash on Ubuntu on Windows is a terminal emulator, this isn’t that much of a loss.

 The venerable xeditor and SciTE text editors also run fine.
 They can read and save files from the Windows drive by looking in /mnt/c/.

 Things start to fall apart if you try to get more ambitious, though.
 I could start GEdit – the GNOME text editor, but it crashes if you try to open a file or type (ibus?).
 Most other programs fail to start for various reasons: xterm and rxvt fail to get a pty, gnome-session fails because there’s no dbus, Firefox starts but crashes after a few seconds.
 Chromium crashes while trying to set up its sandboxing, after complaining about things in /dev and /proc.
 R works until you try to plot anything, then crashes.
 Xemacs21 pops up a window for a fraction of a second, then crashes.
 The Liferea RSS reader manages to fetch feeds, but crashes when you try to look at one.
 No KDE programs work – they are all completely dependent on dbus.
 I couldn’t manage to install OpenJDK to try running a java program; one of the dependencies wasn’t happy with the emulated /proc filesystem.